When is Black Mirror season four released on Netflix? Who is in the cast? What is going to happen?

 When is Black Mirror season four released on Netflix?

-Black Mirror will Be released on Friday 29th December.
-The perfect way to see out the end of 2017.
+Black Mirror season four will be released on Friday 29th December.
+The perfect way to see out the end of 2017… Check out the full trailer below.

 Is there a trailer?

 Yes, plenty.
-In August, Netflix released a short teaser to announce the episode titles, which also gave us a very, very brief glimpse into the worlds created in each episode.
+As well as the full trailer above, in August, Netflix released a short teaser to announce the episode titles, which also gave us a very, very brief glimpse into the worlds created in each episode.
 Check it out below.

 Since Sunday 26th November, Netflix has been releasing individual episode trailers for season four, beginning with a promo clip for Jodie Foster-directed episode Arkangel.
 Check out all the other trailers here.